Let an admin dream 💭

 Make lists from an API

 This is relatively easy with a tool called Postman.
 Postman is a free API debugger and development tool that many developers use or at least heard of.
-You can use a free tool to generate Postman collections and then connect them to your API with instructions like this.
+You can use a free tool to generate Postman collections and then connect them to your API.

 The crux is lies in getting your APIs data (formatted in json) onto a renderable Card that you can then embed into your SharePoint or Teams instance (formatted as HTML).
 Free tools like Digital Assistant can do just that by importing your Postman collection.